 Author Bio: Sergey Alakov is Toronto-based SEO consultant, who currently works for the Humberview Group – one of the largest auto dealership groups in Canada.

 Not only does this make for great content, but you are also targeting the type of clients you want in a specific region or location.
 SEO experts call this long-tail keyword targeting.
-In this post you can also add photos, name them appropriately and add the proper meta-data so that not only does your potential customer read about the job but can also see photos, also indexed in Google Images.
-The same might go for any company that provides services or products.
+In this post you can also add photos, name them appropriately and add the proper meta-data so that your potential customer not only reads about the job but can also see photos, indexed in Google Images.
+The same might be applicable for any company that provides services or products.
 Taking each case and transforming it into content on your website can help drive long-tail keyword searches and also increase the validity of online leads.

 The Skyscraper Technique is absurdly simple and can be broken down into three simple steps.